pyrocko/grond/docs/source/method/index.rst

     \frac{\lVert e \rVert_x}{ \lVert e_{\mathrm{0}} \rVert_x}.

 is a useful measure to evaluate the data fit at a glance.
-Only for model predicitions that manage to explain parts of the observed data holds :math:`\lVert e_{\mathrm{norm}} \rVert_x <1`.
+Only for model predictions that manage to explain parts of the observed data holds :math:`\lVert e_{\mathrm{norm}} \rVert_x <1`.
 Furthermore, the data norm :math:`\lVert e_{\mathrm{0}} \rVert_x` is used in the normalisation of data groups.

-For waveform data correlation the misift function is based on the maximum correlation :math:`\mathrm{max}(C)` of :math:`{\bf d}_{obs}` and :math:`{\bf d}_{synth}` defined as:
+For waveform data correlation the misfit function is based on the maximum correlation :math:`\mathrm{max}(C)` of :math:`{\bf d}_{obs}` and :math:`{\bf d}_{synth}` defined as: